adhocore/please/README.md

 - Get latest release from github api endpoint
 - Collect new commits since the latest release
 - Create a changelog (prepend to if exists), reflect that into `./CHANGELOG.md` file and commit it
-- Bump the version, reflect that into `./VERSION` file and commit it
+- Bump the version as per semver, reflect that into `./VERSION` file and commit it
     - If any of the latest commits start with `feat` `<minor>` is bumped
     - But if only you didnt explicitly pass `scope` already
+- Release the new version and tag to github
 - If there is `package.json` file, bump `package.json#version` and commit it
 - If `package.json#private` is not set to `true`
     - If npm user not already logged in, run `npm adduser`
     - Run `npm publish` finally
-- Release the new version and tag to github
 - If there is `box.json` file, compile phar using `box` (download `box.phar` if required)
 - Upload the compiled `phar` as asset for the recent release